0xxfu/sother/sother/solidity/test_constants_optimization.sol_audit.md

 ### recommendation:

-Pre-calculate the results(hardcode) instead of runtime calculation.
+Pre-calculate the results(hardcode) instead of calculation runtime.

 ### locations: